liblaf/blog/src/2022/research/idea/2022-08-11-how-to-filter-jni-interface-in-llvm-ir.md

 ---
-title: "How To Filter JNI Interface in LLVM IR"
 category:
-  - "C/C++"
-  - "Java"
+  - Research
 tag:
+  - C/C++
+  - JNI
-  - "LLVM"
+  - Java
-  - "JNI"
+  - LLVM
+title: How To Filter JNI Interface in LLVM IR
+typora-root-url: ../../../.vuepress/public
 ---

 `JNIEnv` ( aka `const struct JNINativeInterface*`, defined in `jni.h` ) provides a rich interface for accessing Java variables and methods in C/C++.
 All interfaces are members of `struct.JNINativeInterface`.
 You can read `jni.h` for more details.